 BANANA CHAN: A Tsundere Chronicle, by Alan Holman.

 Hi, I'm Alan Holman!
-Now, allow me to tell you about the anime-inspired story that I wrote, which is called Banana Chan ... also known to many as "A Tsundere Chronicle."
+Now, allow me to tell you about the anime TV scripts that I wrote: a series called Banana Chan.

 In the coastal town of Rain, nestled in an imagined version of Japan with a touch of westernization, a vibrant tale unfolds following the life of a girl named Lacy, affectionately known as Banana.
 From childhood to adulthood, Banana traverses a landscape of choices, challenges, and relationships, all against the backdrop of battling against societal norms and unseen forces.